 It is often beneficial in statistical sampling and function integration to sample "uniformly" over the applicable parameter space.
 Such uniformity, while conceptually simple and intuitive on a qualitative level, is on a quantitative level somewhat complicated to describe and characterize mathematically.
-Quantitative aspects of uniformity involve: 1) the equality with which points are spaced relative to one another in the parameter space (are they all nominally the same distance from one another?); 2) uniformity of point density over the entire domain of the parameter space (i.e., uniform "coverage" of the whole domain by the set of points, and not just good uniformity within certain regions of the space); and 3) isotropy in the point placement pattern.
-Each of these aspects of uniformity can be quantified by several mathematical measures as described in reference [2].
-We will not discuss these measures further here, but mention them to indicate that quantitative measures do exist for the notion of uniformity.
+Quantitative aspects of uniformity involve: (1) the equality with which points are spaced relative to one another in the parameter space (are they all nominally the same distance from one another?); (2) uniformity of point density over the entire domain of the parameter space (i.e., uniform "coverage" of the whole domain by the set of points, and not just good uniformity within certain regions of the space); and (3) isotropy (no preferential directionality) in the point placement pattern.

+Each of these aspects of uniformity can be quantified by several mathematical measures as described in Ref.
+[1].
+We will not discuss these measures further here, but mention them to indicate that quantitative mathematical measures do exist for the intuitive notion of uniformity.